Best Places for Photography in Vietnam

 1. Ha Noi Train Street

-In the heart of Hanoi’s Old Quarter, hidden among a maze of vibrant apartments and homes, lies the famous railway track.
-A quick stroll down Trần Phú Street will lead you to this one-of-a-kind spot.
-Here, you can capture the rare moment when the train slowly rumbles through the street, snap a selfie on the tracks, or sip coffee at one of the cozy cafés that line the way.
-Trains pass through daily at 3 pm and 7 pm.
+Tucked away in Hanoi’s bustling Old Quarter, amidst a labyrinth of colorful homes, lies a truly unique sight: a railway track running right through the street.
+A short walk along Tran Phu Street will bring you to this extraordinary spot.
+Here, you can witness the train slowly rumble through the neighborhood, capture a memorable photo on the tracks, or relax at one of the charming cafes that line the route.
+Trains pass by daily at 3 pm and 7 pm.

 2. Long Bien Bridge